jwcarroll/ng-contacts/readme.md

   - Add service with all abstracted calls to $http
   - Replace direct calls to $http in contact list controller with new service

+##step-5.1

+Refactor page into partial view and configure routing